Where the wild kangaroos and other wild animals located in Australia

 to be quite dangerous when provoked.

-The last recorded death came in 1936 we know off, there have been
+The last recorded death came in 1936 we know off, there have been several kangaroo attacks in Australia in recent years, some resulting in serious injuries.
+(In many cases, kangaroos have attacked humans after a confrontation with their dogs.)

 How Do You Defend Yourself Against a Rampaging Kangaroo